astronomer/docs/astro/deploy-project-image.md

 Your Deployment uses the following components to process your code deploy:

 - A proprietary operator for deploying Docker images to your Airflow containers
-- A sidecar for downloading DAGs attached to each Airflow component container
+- A sidecar for downloading DAGs built into each each scheduler, triggerer, and Airflow worker
 - A blob storage container hosted by Astronomer

 When you run `astro deploy`, the Astro CLI deploys all non-DAG files in your project as an image to an Astronomer-hosted Docker registry.
 The proprietary operator pulls the images from a Docker registry, then updates the running image for all Airflow containers in your Deployment.
 DAG changes are deployed through a separate and simultaneous process: